Ismat-Samadov/short_publisher/docs/setup/SETUP.md

 python get_youtube_token.py
 ```

 It will open a browser window.
 Log in with the Google account that owns your YouTube channel and grant permission.
-After completing the flow, the script prints:
+After completing the OAuth flow, the script automatically writes the token into your `.env.local`:

 ```
-Refresh token: 1//0xxxxxxxxxxxxxxxxx...
+Done!
+YOUTUBE_REFRESH_TOKEN written to .env.local
 ```

-Copy that token.
+Open `.env.local` and copy the `YOUTUBE_REFRESH_TOKEN` value.
 You'll enter it in the dashboard in the next step.

 ---